Frequently Asked Questions

 During the first year you will spend your first semester in L'Aquila (Italy) and the second one in Hamburg (Germany).

-We're confident you understand that mobility paths can only be assigned at the beginning of the programme (in any case before the end of the first semester), when all the students from all over the world have actually shown up and joined our programme.
+We're confident you understand that mobility paths can only be assigned at the beginning of the programme (in any case before the end of the first semester), when all the students from all over the world have actually turned up and been enrolled.
 It would be indeed useless to assign all the paths and try to match students' preferences during the pre-enrolment phase, when one or more students may still decide at any time to drop out and thus force us to allocate all the rest of the group all over again.

 Is it assured that all courses will be in English in all the 5 universities?